Snare-Hawk/clean-streamer-mode-notification/README.md

 ![image](https://i.imgur.com/LduI3Nh.png)

 \* Now that this is has a part of Replugged, most of the above is now outdated, though I had updated the CSS so it adds CSS Toggler and bdCompact to be under the Replugged tab.
-(This was before the SWC, where these plugins were still avaiable in Replugged.)
+(This was before the SWC change, where these plugins were still avaiable in Replugged.)

 ## Dark+ Quick CSS \*